However the provision of NHS hearing aids is under threat and we need your help to fight the restriction of NHS hearing aids across Staffordshire.

 • South East Staffordshire and Seisdon Peninsula

-What are the CCGs saying about hearing aids?
+What were the CCGs saying about hearing aids?

-The CCG is currently reviewing its policy on hearing aids and could impose restrictions.
+During the public engagement the CCGs were reviewing their policy on hearing aids, with the clear potential to impose restrictions.
 The current policy in North Staffordshire affects those with a hearing loss between 20-55db – this is described as mild-to-moderate hearing loss but does not reflect the difficulty that they may have.
 Someone with this level of hearing loss is likely to have difficulty following conversations against even a low level of background noise without hearing aids and the worse the hearing loss is within this range the more difficulty the individual is likely to have.

 Why should the CCGs provide hearing aids?